ryanlevy/ITensorEntropyTools.jl/Readme.md

 ## Credits
 This library was written by Ryan Levy, with heavy inspiration from prior work with Abid Khan ([@abid1214](https://github.com/abid1214)) with helpful conversations with [Bryan K Clark](https://clark.physics.illinois.edu/) and [Edgar Solomonik](https://solomonik.cs.illinois.edu/).

+This library has not been rigorously tested so please report any bugs/issues you encounter!
+PRs and comments are also welcome

 ## TODO